inikishev/Saber2Osu/README.md

 I made this so that I could use beat sage without owning beat saber.

 Two versions are included.
+- V2 converts timings and places notes randomly based on how their distance in time, trying to emulate actual OSU! beatmaps.
 - V1 directly converts both timings and positions of the circles, which means circles can only have 9 different positions as they do in BeatSaber.
-- V2 converts timings and places notes randomly based on how their distance in time, trying to emulate actual OSU! beatmaps.
+Also it will straight up ignore events such as bombs and obstacles